Dear Mums and Dads of Children with a chronic illness

 I want you to know you are not alone, although you may feel very alone at times.

-I know what it is like to have your once healthy and happy child, suddenly over night become struck by this wicked illness.
+I know what it is like to have your once healthy and happy child.
+Then suddenly over night become struck by this wicked illness.

 They go from leading a ‘normal’ life of going to school, seeing friends and being children.

 I have sat and held my child tight while she has cried her heart out.
 With the ‘why me’, when she is in pain, when she could not sleep through pain, when she felt so ill.

 I put that cheery smile on my face every morning, and hide how it is tearing at my heart.

 I have faced that brick wall, time and time again, with Dr’s, education and the many others.
 No one tells you how hard the fight is.